 When you are in Jane Lew, you'll notice that it is more blue-collar than most other communities in America.
 37.20% of Jane Lew’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Jane Lew is a town of sales and office workers, construction workers and builders, and professionals.
 There are especially a lot of people living in Jane Lew who work in sales jobs (19.32%), office and administrative support (10.63%), and management occupations (7.73%).

-As is often the case in a small town, Jane Lew doesn't have a public transportation system that people use for their commute.
+Jane Lew is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The per capita income in Jane Lew in 2022 was $22,859, which is lower middle income relative to West Virginia, and low income relative to the rest of the US.
 This equates to an annual income of $91,436 for a family of four.
 However, Jane Lew contains both very wealthy and poor people as well.